marvinhsin/movie-review-app/README.md

-# Full Stack Development Course - Movie Review Application
+# Full Stack Development - Movie Review Application

 Welcome to the **Full Stack Development Course** where you will learn how to create a movie review application using MongoDB for the database, Java and Spring Boot for the backend, and React for the frontend.
 This project features a separation of concerns between the client code and the server code, allowing them to evolve independently.